Junebeomstics/RetinoSolver/README.md

 # DeepRetinotopy

-This repository contains all source code necessary to replicate our recent work entitled "Predicting the retinotopic organization of human visual cortex from anatomy using geometric deep learning" available in [NeuroImage](https://www.sciencedirect.com/science/article/pii/S1053811921008971).
+This repository extends and improves upon the original [deepRetinotopy repository](https://github.com/Puckett-Lab/deepRetinotopy) developed by Ribeiro et al. (2021) in their work "Predicting the retinotopic organization of human visual cortex from anatomy using geometric deep learning" published in [NeuroImage](https://www.sciencedirect.com/science/article/pii/S1053811921008971).

-**Note:** This repository is developed based on the original [deepRetinotopy repository](https://github.com/Puckett-Lab/deepRetinotopy).
-We extend the original implementation with additional features and improvements.
+**Purpose:** This repository aims to evaluate and compare multiple model architectures beyond the original deepRetinotopy baseline, including various Transolver-based architectures.
+Additionally, we extend the evaluation to test multiple retinotopic variables (eccentricity, polar angle, and pRF size) beyond the original PRF predictions.

 ## Table of Contents
 * [Quick Start with Docker](#quick-start-with-docker)